darlanbbs/GitHub-Finder/README.md

 - This will copy all the files from this repo down to your computer

--Type npm install to install all dependencies
+-Type Yarn to install all dependencies

 -Last, but not least, type npm start to run the app locally.

-# Depedencies

-- React Router
-  - Install: `yarn add react-router-dom`
-- React layout
-  - Install: `yarn add @chakra-ui/react @emotion/react @emotion/styled framer-motion`
-  - Install: `yarn add @chakra-ui/icons`